Will Middlebrooks: 2013 season

 On April 7, 2013, Middlebrooks hit three home runs in a 13–0 Red Sox victory over the Toronto Blue Jays in Toronto.
-Two of his home runs were hit off of pitcher R. A. Dickey.
+Two of his home runs were hit off pitcher R. A. Dickey.
 However, he lost playing time to José Iglesias after he strained his back in May.
 After he batted .192 on the season, the Red Sox optioned Middlebrooks to Pawtucket on June 25, 2013.
 The Red Sox opted not to promote Middlebrooks when they traded Iglesias on July 30, using Brandon Snyder and Brock Holt instead.
 After Middlebrooks made adjustments, the Red Sox recalled him from Pawtucket on August 10.
 In Game 3 of the 2013 World Series, Middlebrooks was ruled to have obstructed future teammate Allen Craig after diving for an errant throw at third base.
 The play awarded Craig the game winning run for the Cardinals.
 The Red Sox won the series over the Cardinals.